Agoney: Philanthropy

 Agoney is an ambassador of Fundación Canaria Carrera por la Vida (the Canary Islands Walk For Life Foundation), a Canary Islands charity which supports and raises awareness of breast cancer.
 He appeared as the August photo in the 2019 charity calendar for the organisation.

 In November 2019, Agoney joined the TV presenter Emma García and actress Eva Isanta to front a humorous campaign to encourage early HIV testing in Spain.
 In May 2020, he sang as part of Rosana Arbelo's charity single "Sin miedo 2020", in aid of the Spanish Red Cross.
 Agoney was also part of the official anthem of Madrid Pride 2020, a cover of Fangoria's "Piensa en positivo".
 In April 2022, together with other artists from the Spanish national scene, he participated in the benefit concert "Unidos por la paz: Ucrania en el corazón", organized by Radio Televisión Española in order to raise funds for the victims of the Ukrainian War.

+On December 15, 2023, Agoney was one of the guest artists who participated in the charity concert called "Juntos por los Montes de Tenerife", an event held to raise funds for those affected by the 2023 Tenerife wildfire, held in Santa Cruz de Tenerife.

+In 2024, he was a preacher of the activities on the occasion of Pride Day in Adeje, his hometown.